tldraw/tldraw/README.md

 # tldraw

-Welcome to the public monorepo for [tldraw](https://github.com/tldraw/tldraw). tldraw is an open source library for creating infinite canvas experiences in React.
+Welcome to the public monorepo for [tldraw](https://github.com/tldraw/tldraw). tldraw is an source available library for creating infinite canvas experiences in React.
 It's the software behind the digital whiteboard [tldraw.com](https://tldraw.com).

 👉 Read the docs and learn more at [tldraw.dev](https://tldraw.dev).